Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~

 - **Description**: A list describing the species of the sites of this structure.
-  Species can represent pure chemical elements, virtual-crystal atoms representing a statistical occupation of a given site by multiple chemical elements, and/or a location to which there are attached atoms, i.e., atoms whose precise location are unknown beyond that they are attached to that position (more or less exclusively used to indicate hydrogen atoms attached to other elements.)
+  Species can represent pure chemical elements, virtual-crystal atoms representing a statistical occupation of a given site by multiple chemical elements, and/or a location to which there are attached atoms, i.e., atoms whose precise location are unknown beyond that they are attached to that position (frequently used to indicate hydrogen atoms attached to other elements).

 - **Type**: list of dictionary with keys: